TiagoASGomes/MindSwap-Backend-Project/README.md

 - Maven

 ## Running the Application
-To run the application, simply run the following command in the root directory of the project:
+To run the application, simply run the following commands:

+    In the Flight_Database folder:
+        run ./mvnw package
+    In the Quarkus_Hotel_Project folder:
+        run ./mvnw package
+    In the root folder:
-    docker-compose up
+        run docker-compose up

 This will start all the services required for the application to run.
 The application will be running on `localhost:8080`.
 The flight service will be running on `localhost:8081`.
-The hotel service will be running on `localhost:8082`.
+The hotel service will be running on `localhost:9000`.

 ## Endpoints
 ### Travel Agency